 - Cultivate an environment of inclusion.
 Don’t worry so much about fancy CVs and papers promising abilities.
 Look instead for true and genuine character and skills.
 To cultivate an environment of inclusion, cultivate an environment of listening and curiosity.
 When we listen and are genuinely curious as to why another person thinks the way he/she does – then we understand and feel connected with this person rather than disconnected.
 Moreover, inclusion is also about creating a mix of employees that represent the mix we see when looking at the population.
 If the board room, the lineup of executives, and leaders, in general, are all men – then inclusion is still only words on a piece of paper looking to be implemented in practice.
 Again – it undermines genuineness.

 - Educate your leaders and managers in the skills of conscious life leadership.
 I cannot emphasize this enough.
 Leaders must know their values, live accordingly, and signal trustworthiness and true self-worth.
-Some call this self-leadership, yet I’ve recently started calling it life-leadership to emphasize it is not intended as an alternative to being lead by a superior.
+Some call parts of this self-leadership, yet I call it conscious life leadership to emphasize it is not intended as an alternative to being led by a superior.
 It literally refers to the ability to lead one’s own life with great awareness and deep knowledge of both self and others to ensure success.
 We find it natural to conceptualize and employ strategies in organizations, yet overlook the necessities of life strategies to avoid floating around like a leaf in the wind in our own lives.

 - Encourage self-awareness.
 It is a skill of conscious life leadership, yet it is so fundamental to the success of all of the above that I chose to make it stand out.
 When you are aware – and recognize the common acts of ego – in yourself and others, which all people practice at times – then it is possible to leave ego acts behind you, and show strength, for instance, by daring to be vulnerable rather than diminishing others.